 The email hybrid service also checks the public IP address for an associated PTR, or reverse DNS lookup record.
-This record must point to the FQDN referenced in the certificate subject and set in the Email Security module Settings > General > System Settings Fully Qualified Domain Name field.
+This record must point to the FQDN referenced in the certificate subject and set in the Email Security module, in the field Fully Qualified Domain Name on the page Settings > General > System Settings.

 When opened in a browser, the message attachment displays a button that allows the recipient to access a secure encryption network via HTTPS.
 The email recipient must register an email address and password with the encryption network on first access.
-This password is used to open all subsequent encrypted messages to this email address
+This password is used to open all subsequent encrypted messages to this email address.

 Encryption is not performed on inbound or internal email messages, although the email security system can forward inbound email to an encryption gateway for decryption.
 The DLP policy must designate only outbound messages for encryption when Forcepoint Email Encryption is used.
-See the Forcepoint DLP Manager Help for details.
+See Forcepoint DLP Administrator Help.